John Martelli, our plant manager of over 40 years

 For us, “non-toxic” is the absolute lowest bar to meet for our cookware.
 Obviously cookware should be non-toxic, but it should also be reliable, versatile, durable, beautiful, and so much more.

 We design our cookware to be completely non-toxic.
 It’s also unbeatably durable and protects the flavor of your food.
-All stainless steel cookware is non-toxic, but ours is more durable: our 316Ti surface will last longer without pitting or degrading.
+All stainless steel cookware is non-toxic, but our Titanium Series is even more durable: our 316Ti surface will last longer without pitting or degrading.
 Aluminum or cast iron cookware can leach metals into your food, altering the flavor of what you cook.
 Our cookware doesn’t alter the flavor of your food, no matter the ingredients.